-“This Miracle” is a project about the landscape of rural dwellers in Brasil’s Bahia province, and the psychological layers of light and shadow and colour and texture.
-With wonder, I saw how these utterly impoverished people are able to find joy in the everyday, despite acute hardships.
-In contrast to the barriers North Americans erect in the name of privacy Baianos maintain a remarkable openness.
-I saw strength, endurance, and hope surfacing in daily life and the common threads that bind us.
+“This Miracle” is a project about the landscape of rural dwellers in Brasil’s Bahia province, seen through the psychological layers of light and shadow and colour and texture.
+With wonder, I saw how these utterly impoverished people are able to find pleasure in the everyday, despite acute hardships.
+In contrast to the barriers North Americans erect in the name of privacy, Baianos maintain a remarkable openness.
+I saw strength, endurance, and hope surfacing in daily life - and the common threads that bind us.

-A large segment of the Bahian population is marginalized because of poverty (Brasil is a melting pot of Europeans, Amerindians, and Africans of which over one third is poor and vulnerable).
-While photographing there I became conscious that beneath the seemingly mystical Bahia's culture, that reflect a co-mingling of African and Portuguese-derived religions, lies a very difficult, even harsh, world of destitution, landlessness, and/or homelessness.
-People struggle to survive - and do not always succeed - but are sustained, at least in part, by religious practices, which intersect with a more ephemeral spirituality.
-It is the unifying emotional undercurrent that is saudade – an ache for something long gone or yet to come.
+A large segment of the Bahian population is marginalized because of poverty.
+While photographing there I became conscious that beneath the seeming mysticism of Bahia's culture - reflecting a co-mingling of African and Portuguese-derived religions - lies a very difficult, even harsh, world of destitution, landlessness, and/or homelessness.
+People struggle to survive - and do not always succeed - but are sustained, at least in part, by family and religious values and practices which act as the centre of their lives.
+Overlaying all is a unique and ephemeral spirituality, a unifying emotional undercurrent that is saudade – an ache for something long gone or yet to come.

-My work catches a glimpse of a complex place full of complex lives.
-It is about the warmth I felt from the many generous people who let me, a total stranger, into their homes.
-I watched celebrations, and children playing with little more than their imaginations.
-These glimmers of joy in the festivities and fun contrasted sharply with the stark sense of abandonment I perceived just below the surface - a pervasive mood of sadness at having been forgotten, or the longing that is saudade.
+My work catches a glimpse of a complex place full of complex lives, and the warmth that emanates from the generous people who let me, a total stranger, into their homes.
+Celebrations and children playing with little more than their imaginations were glimmers of joy that contrasted sharply with the stark sense of abandonment I perceived just below the surface - a pervasive mood of sadness at having been forgotten or, the longing that is saudade.